-- McKee Run Preservation of Structures
+- McKee Run Demineralizer Replacement

-- Unit 3 Gas Modification

-- Unit 3 Air Heater Expansion Joint

-- Units 1 and 2 Life Extension

-- Units 1 and 2 Cooling Tower Life Extension

-- Units 1 and 2 Control Modifications

-- McKee Run Equipment Replacements
+- McKee Run High Energy Piping

 - Unit 3 Turbine Outage/Inspections

 - Unit 3 Cooling Water Line Replacement

 - Unit 3 Generator Repairs

 - Units 1 and 2 Stack Repairs

-- Units 1 and 2 Boiler Repairs

-- Units 1 and 2 Component Repairs

 - VanSant Capacity Increase

-- VanSant Component Replacements

 - Metering System Upgrades

-Condition Assessment: The following is a summary of the condition assessment of McKee Run major equipment and VanSant as presented by the NAES Corporation staff.
+3.2.1.8 Condition Assessment: The following is a summary of the condition assessment of major equipment at Mckee Run and VanSant as presented by the NAES corporation staff.
 Burns & McDonnell made no internal assessments of equipment during the facility tour.

-Steam Turbines/Generators: The steam turbines and generators for VanSant and McKee Run Units 1 and 2 were reported to be in satisfactory condition with no major problems.
-McKee Run Unit 3 turning gear engagement problems were reported in the summer 2010 outage report.
-Plant staff developed a list of parts needed to complete the appropriate repairs.
-Plans were made to replace both mating clutch ends during the spring 2010 outage.
-Delays in parts availability postponed the planned repairs until FY 2012.
-XL Insurance completes inspections of the Energy Division production facilities on an annual basis.
+3.2.1.9 Steam Turbines/Generators: The steam turbines and generators for VanSant and McKee Run Units 1 and 2 were reported to be in satisfactory condition with no major problems.
+McKee Run Unit 3 turning gear engagement problems were reported in the summer 2010 outage report and repairs were completed in FY 2012.

+XL Insurance completes inspections of the Electric Division production facilities on an annual basis.
 After each inspection the insurance provider issues a report detailing its risk reduction recommendations.
-A recommendation following the FY 2010 inspection addressed safety.
+A recommendation following the FY 2011 inspection addressed safety.
 XL Insurance recommended the installation of a permanent fire protection system for the turbine generator bearings at McKee Run.
 The City completed the installation of the system in FY 2011 for Unit 3.
 The City and XL Insurance agree that portable foam generating carts are sufficient fire protection for Units 1 and 2, due to their light use.